 - 4 cups long grain rice , cold cooked rice

 - 1 teaspoon sesame oil

-- Add the rice and break it apart and mix into the oil.
+- Add the vegetable oil to a wok or large skillet and add the rice, breaking it apart and mix it into the oil.

 - Cook on high for 3-5 minutes or until rice starts getting a bit cooked through but not browned.

 - Add the frozen carrots and peas and mix the mixture together quickly and serve.

 So easy and yummy!
 It tasted great as leftovers along with another recipe from your site – ground beef and broccoli.
 Worked excellent!

 Was reallllly hopeful for this recipe as i just got a wok for my birthday.
 Disappointed.
 The sesame oil gives it a taste i really dont like.
 Tried to put your orange chicken recipe with it, and it turned out spicy somehow and once again the sesame oil ruined the flavor.
 Definitely going to have to play around in the kitchen with ingredients and my taste buds because nobody liked the chicken, and only two out of four liked the rice.